novembersoftware/aretheyup/docs/development.md

 Probe-specific behavior:

 - new services are created with a default probe config based on `HomepageURL`
-- the form can edit probe URL, method, interval, timeout, expected status, and enabled state
+- the form can edit probe URL, method, timeout, expected status, and enabled state
 - the list view shows whether the current service has probes enabled, disabled, or missing

 ## Files to check when behavior changes